 Mallorca (Majorca in Spanish) is the largest of Spain’s Balearic Islands, located in the Western Mediterranean just off the Spanish Mainland.
 Its appeal involves the lovely sandy beaches and warm seas once winter has receded.

 Majorca does have a rich history which includes the Romans, the Moors, and Christianity.
-Those travelers interested in history and culture will find plenty to interest them with the Capital, Palma, worth a stay, especially for first-timers.
+Those travelers interested in history and culture will find plenty to interest them with the Capital, Palma de Mallorca (Palma), worth a stay, especially for first-timers.

 The tourist infrastructure is well-developed in the popular resorts.
 Many have a busy night-time scene with plenty of bars and restaurants catering to visitors.
 Water sports and lovely beaches keep travelers busy by day.

 The best areas to stay in Mallorca for tourists and first-timers are resort towns of Palma, Magaluf, Palma Nova, Portals Nous, Ca’n Pastilla, S’Arenal, Can Picafort, Port d’Alcúdia, Port de Pollenca, and Port de Sóller.